Multi-objective integer programming: An improved recursive algorithm: The problem and the recursive algorithm

 $f_{k}(x)\leq l_{k}$

 $x\in X$.

 {}

 For any value of the bound $l_{k}$, each solution to this CLMOIP problem yields a nondominated objective vector for our original MOIP problem.
 The algorithm of \citet{ozlenazizoglu2009ejor} essentially operates by repeatedly solving this CLMOIP problem, storing any solutions that are found, and then shrinking the bound $l_{k}$ in order to generate new solutions (eventually terminating when the bound $l_{k}$ is so small as to render the constraints infeasible).
 The recursion arises because the $(k-1)$-objective version of this same algorithm is used to minimise the first lexicographic objective above.
 Algorithm \ref{Flo:alg-org} describes the full process in pseudocode; see \citet{ozlenazizoglu2009ejor} for details and proofs.
-The set $ND_{k}$ returned by Algorithm \ref{Flo:alg-org} contains all $k$-objective non-dominated objective vectors for the original MOIP problem.
+The set $ND_{k}$ returned by Algorithm \ref{Flo:alg-org} contains all $k$-objective non-dominated objective vectors for the original MOIP problem. \begin{lem} If $M$ is the maximum value of $f_{k}$ amongst all CLMOIP solutions, then after solving this CLMOIP problem we have identified all solutions to our original MOIP problem with $M=f_{k}\leq l_{k}$ (and typically several with $f_{k}<M$ also) and $M$ provides an upper bound on the $f_{k}$ values of all nondominated objective vectors satisfying the constraint $f_{k}(x)\leq l_{k}$.\end{lem} \begin{proof} We only summarise the proof, see \citet{ozlenazizoglu2009ejor} for a more detailed version of this proof.

+i) For any MOIP problem where we minimise $k$ objectives, any nondominated objective vector providing an upper bound on $f_{k}$ values of all nondominated objective vectors should be nondominated with respect to first $k-1$ objectives otherwise this point would not be nondominated.

+ii) Any MOIP problem with the additional constraint, $f_{k}(x)\leq l_{k}$, still is a MOIP problem so i) holds, thus any solution providing an upper bound on $f_{k}$ should be nondominated with respect to first $k-1$ objectives for the constrained MOIP problem.

+iii) Any CLMOIP problem defined above generates all nondominated objective vectors with respect to first $k-1$ objectives and at the same time minimises the $k^{th}$ objective to make sure all the objective vectors generated are nondominated for $k^{th}$ objective and thus nondominated with respect to all $k$ objectives.

-A key feature of our CLMOIP problem is that, if $M$ is the maximum value of $f_{k}$ amongst all CLMOIP solutions, then after solving this CLMOIP problem we have identified all solutions to our original MOIP problem with $M\leq f_{k}$ (and typically several with $f_{k}<M$ also).
-This allows us to replace the bound $l_{k}$ with $M-1$ in subsequent CLMOIP runs, as seen in Step 2 of Algorithm \ref{Flo:alg-org}.
+iv) Following i), ii) and iii), if $M$ is the maximum value of $f_{k}$ amongst all CLMOIP solutions, there cannot be any nondominated objective vector with $M<f_{k}\leq l_{k}$ and $M$ provides an upper bound on the $f_{k}$ values of all nondominated objective vectors satisfying the constraint on $f_{k}.$ \end{proof} The minimum decrement of the objective function is $1$, due to integer objective coefficients, which allows us to replace the bound $l_{k}$ with $M-1$ in subsequent CLMOIP runs, as seen in Step 2 of Algorithm \ref{Flo:alg-org}.

 \begin{rem} Algorithm \ref{Flo:alg-org} iterates by solving tighter versions of the CLMOIP problem due to the decreasing values of $l_{k}$ that restrict the feasible region. \end{rem} As can be seen in the numerical example presented in Section \ref{sec:Numerical-example}, this algorithm at the lowest level can end up solving a large number of IPs that generate the same nondominated objective vectors again and again.
 The main reason behind this is that the algorithm does not make use of already solved subproblems or their solutions.